Chapter 43 : Gold

 I didn’t know what he meant by this elusive ‘you and me,’ but the words made my stomach feel warm and funny.
 I gulped down the bludger in my throat and tried to give an easy smile.

-“You’re not sorry now, but you will be,” I responded cheekily, taking a sip of the whiskey.
-Potter scoffed—but he was smiling—and grabbed the bottle and stole another swig.
+“You will be sorry, that's for sure,” I responded cheekily, taking a sip of the whiskey.
+Potter scoffed—but he was smiling—and grabbed the bottle from me to steal another swig.

-“Something about you, Bennett,” Potter said, shaking his head, expression closed off, and he didn’t say anything else.
+“Something about you, Bennett,” Potter murmured, shaking his head, expression closed off, and he didn’t say anything else.

-The words died in my throat though, because when I turned around, I saw that Potter was watching me.
-And not just watching me in a curious, attentive way.
-But really watching me.
+"Don't get used to it," I said drily, craning my neck to shoot him a glare.
+The words died in my throat though, when I turned and saw that Potter was staring at me.
+And not just staring at me in a curious, attentive way.
+But really staring, in a way that suggested the conversation was long over.
 His brilliant eyes were tracing a path from my face to my mouth to my shoulders, his gaze burning hot gold on my skin.

-It was obvious he hadn’t heard a word I’d said; he was either too drunk or simply didn’t care.
+"I'll try my best," Potter said.
 And then, as if that hadn’t thrown me off enough, Potter smiled.
-It was a lazy, almost arrogant smile.
+It was a lazy smile.
 A dangerous smile.
 A mischievous, I’m-not-thinking-right-now smile.

 And it was making me blush.